zonbrisad/bashplates/README.md

    answers between runs
  - Rewrite hook system to elliminate hook variables
  - move code from bp_init to bp
- - make columnize.py to a sepparate project
  - presentation mode that shows separated in/out data in hex
  - Enable certain commands as bpMkDir, bpLn, bpRm, bpMv, bpReplace, bpReplaceLine, bpRemoveLineContaining to execute as root using a variable like bpSudo=true
+ - Rename bpRun to bpDo and bpSudo
+ - Rename bpPrindDesc to bpPrintKeyVal
+ - Shift parameters(left) sent to command functions using shift to allow commandfunctions to be used internaly

+### Less priority sugestions
+ - make columnize.py to a sepparate project
+ - dictionary abstract datatype
+ - Mail feature
+ - Use logrotate for logs

 ## Documentation overhaul(again)
 The documentation system is confusing and not particularly consistent.
 A new revised model is needed.